By Amy Willis

 EconTalk host Russ Roberts welcomes back favorite guest Michael Munger of Duke University for a complex discussion of slavery and the evolution of racial attitudes in the 19th century American South.
 Munger argues that white Southerners evolved over time as a way of rationalizing an increasingly unattractive institution.
 How did white Southerners’ attitudes change over time?
 And how are we to feel about emergent orders with ugly consequences?

 As I mentioned earlier this week over at EconLog, this episode is a tough listen.
 But I learned a lot, and it’s really made me think.
 How about you?
-As always, we love to hear from you.
-Please share your thoughts with us in the Comments.

 1. There’s a lot of discussion of the role of incentives in perpetuating slavery.
 Roberts argues that incentives are not destiny.
 What does he mean?
 Don’t economists believe that incentives explain behavior?
 To what extent do the financial incentives of slavery contribute to our understanding?